by Steve Horn

 Shepherd moved to Texas in 2011, but he did not register as a sex offender, believing that he was not required to do so under Texas law.
-After an investigation by the U.S. Marshals Service and a determination by the Texas Department of Public Safety (“DPS”) that Shepherd was required to register, he was arrested and charged with failure ...
+After an investigation by the U.S. Marshals Service and a determination by the Texas Department of Public Safety (“DPS”) that Shepherd was required to register, he was arrested and charged with failure to register in ...

 by Dale Chappell

 Where is the “war on cops” claimed by the country’s leaders?
 According to the Federal Bureau of Investigation’s annual report on law enforcement officers killed in the line of duty across the country, 93 cops died in the line of duty in 2017, and 118 were killed in 2016.
 However, more than half were killed in accidents, and half of those were not wearing seatbelts.
 The data were compiled from local, state, federal, tribal, and campus police agencies.